Inkjin Tattoo Guides

 Do color tattoos need more touch-ups than black tattoos?

-Generally yes.
-Color tattoos may need touch-ups every 3–8 years depending on the colors used, sun exposure, skin type, and placement.
-Black and dark grey tattoos can go 10–20 years or more before needing any refresh.
-Vibrant colors like red and orange hold better than pastels but still fade faster than black.
-Budget for at least one color touch-up within the first 5 years.
+Usually, yes.
+Color tattoos may need touch-ups every 3–8 years depending on the colors, sun exposure, skin type, and placement.
+Black and dark grey can go 10–20 years without any refresh.
+Saturated colors like red and orange hold better than pastels but still fade faster than black.
+Plan on at least one color touch-up within the first five years.

 Does skin tone affect how well color tattoos hold up?